PensaClub/pensa-club-platform/server/README.md

   - **/user/update-details** : This endpoint updates an existing user's profile.
 It requires the specific field to be updated, for example, `"workOptions": ["Doctor", "Lawyer"]` to update the work options of the user.
   - **/user/single-user** : This endpoint fetches a single registered user in the system.

-- **_userDetailsController_** :
+- **_adsController_** :

-  - **/ads/approved-ads** : Used to retrieve all approved ads.
-It can be accessed by any authenticated user.
+  - **/ads/approved-ads/:userId?** : Used to retrieve all approved ads of a single user by providing user id in the params.
+If there is no id provided it retrieves the approved ads of all users.
+This endpoint can be accessed by any authenticated user.
-  - **/ads/unapproved-ads** : Used to retrieve all unapproved ads.
-It can be accessed by admins only.
+  - **/ads/unapproved-ads** : : Used to retrieve all unapproved ads of a single user by providing user id in the params.
+If there is no id provided it retrieves the unapproved ads of all users.
+This endpoint can be accessed by admins only.
   - **/ads/user-ads** : Used to retrieve all ads of an user by providing its email address in the request body.
-  - **/ads/ad-approve** : Used to approve an ad by providing its id in the request body.
-It can be accessed by admins only.
-  - **/ads/ad-delete** : Used to delete an ad by providing its id in the request body.
-It can be accessed by admins and the ad's creator only.
-  - **/ads/ad-edit** : Used to...
+This endpoint can be accessed by any authenticated user.
   - **/ads/ad-create** : Used to create an advertisement with all the necessary details.
-It allows users to input comprehensive information about the ad, such as the title, description, category, town, address and images.
+It allows users to input comprehensive information about the ad, such as the title, description, category, region, subregion, town, and images.

     Example of successful ad creation via postman: